Grammar & Formatting

 In the Name field, enter Customer_NewEdit_Commit.

-For more information, see Repository in Version Control Concepts.
+For more information, see the Repository section in Version Control Glossary.

 The Mendix Reference Guide covers important topics on the Desktop Modeler, Web Modeler, Mendix Runtime, and other components of the Mendix Platform.